RaphSmart/Time_series_analysis_project/README.md

 The original anomalies percentage was 5.868%.

-The notebook can be found in the project branch
+The notebooks can be found in the project folder